Welcome to loneXplorer!

 Frequently Asked Questions

-Here at loneXplorer we get a lot of emails asking questions that can easily be answered on the site already, or ones we simply cannot answer because we have no affiliation with the networks (e.g. we are not Peter Harvey’s 60 Minutes mail bag).
+Here at loneXplorer (THE TUBE) we get a lot of emails asking questions that can easily be answered on the site already, or ones we simply cannot answer because we have no affiliation with the networks (e.g. we are not Peter Harvey’s 60 Minutes mail bag).
 So before submitting an email via our contact form, please read the below FAQs, if none of these relate to your question please feel free to contact us.

 How can I be in the audience of a show?